egealgel/SpotiWidget/README.md

 # SpotiWidget

-A lightweight **macOS menu bar widget for Spotify**, written in native Swift + SwiftUI (`MenuBarExtra`).
+A lightweight **macOS menu bar widget for Spotify**, written in native Swift + SwiftUI.
 It controls the Spotify desktop app over AppleScript — no login, no API keys, no Spotify Premium requirement for playback control.

 ## Screenshots